hpedrorodrigues/ADBe/README.md

 ![ADB](./images/adb.png)

-But now if you run with adbe you will get this:
+But if you run with adbe you will get this:

 ![ADBe](./images/adbe.png)